What Is Plasma Treatment?

 While often described as the fourth state of matter, plasma is actually a gas.
 Unlike ordinary neutral gases though, plasma is made up of positively charged and ionised molecules which are able to roam freely and fast.
-Plasma gas is thus able to do things that ordinary gases simply cannot do such as conduct electricity, create magnetic fields and enable electrostatic interactions.
+Plasma gas is able to do things that ordinary gases simply cannot do, such as conduct electricity, create magnetic fields and enable electrostatic interactions.
 Plasma gases exhibit coherent, collective qualities that neutral gases don’t and this makes them dynamic yet controllable.
 We see plasma in action all the time – plasma televisions and neon signs are both good examples.
-In the case of Plasma TV’s, a gas such as argon is injected between two glass panels and an electrical current is passed through the gas enabling it to glow and emit specific colours.
-The science behind plasma goes back well over a century to people like Tesla so we didn’t invent it.
+In the case of plasma TV’s, a gas such as argon is injected between two glass panels and an electrical current is passed through the gas enabling it to glow and emit specific colours.
+The science behind plasma goes back well over a century to people like Tesla, so we didn’t invent it.
 Nor were we the first ones to commercialise it.
 We have however miniaturised and perfected it to create an innovative plasma treatment for the face and body.

 How We Create Plasma